She(e)perfect!

 Mäh, ihr Schafe

-Fun fact: As a kid, my favourite place to nap was downstairs in our sort-of-living room with our Swedish stove on a sheepskin right in front of the piano.
+And to end this post on a less melancholical note and come back to our key words “sleep” and “sheep”: As a kid, my favourite place to nap was downstairs in our sort-of-living room, on a sheepskin right in front of the piano.
 Sometimes I was so comfortably snuggled up, I refused to leave and would stay there all night.
 It’s one of my few thoroughly happy childhood memories.
 Bliss.
-And I hope, its reflected in my sketch, capturing the sheep’s peaceful dreams.
+Hope my pencil sheep has peaceful dreams.
+I count on it.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *